tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 The analogy is made with a bank.
 An armed guard should normally be enough to prevent someone from holding up a bank.
 But, some attackers might be numerous enough or armed enough so that the guard cannot stop them.
-In this event, having a second layer of security that will, for instance, prevent more than a given amout of money to be taken away, because there are additional security requirements to get more than this amount, will likely help.
+In this event, having a second layer of security that will, for instance, prevent more than a given amount of money to be taken away, because there are additional security requirements to get more than this amount, will likely help.
 Indeed, it will first stop some attackers completely, if they are not tooled enough, for instance to break into the vault.
 Or in other cases it will slow them down significantly and thus, potentially give enough time for the first level of security breach to be